jmettraux/eurotrash/src/_creatures.md

 A kind of evil djinn or deset demon, derived from the fallen angel Iblis.
 Favours a diet of human flesh.

-Spread to Europe via Spain's Emirate.

 _Paralysis_ On a failed save, a creature hit by a ghoul will be paralyzed for 1d6 turns.

+_Origin_ Pre-Islamic Arabian religion.
+Propagated to Europe via Spain's Emirate.